 The Gregorio del Pilar-class multi-role frigates have been in service with the Philippine Navy since 2011.
-They are intended to improve maritime security of the Philippines in Spratly Islands and Scarborough Shoal islands in the South China Sea.
+They are intended to improve the maritime security of the Philippines in the Spratly and Scarborough Shoal islands in the South China Sea.

-The frigates have been modernised to perform a number of missions in the Philippine waters such as naval warfare, sovereignty patrols, maritime security, law enforcement, humanitarian assistance, search-and-rescue, counterterrorism, and deliver relief.
+The frigates have been modernised to perform a number of missions in Philippine waters, such as naval warfare, sovereignty patrols, maritime security, law enforcement, humanitarian assistance, search-and-rescue, counterterrorism, and relief.

 Background of Gregorio del Pilar-class vessels

 The 12 Hamilton-class high-endurance cutters were inducted into the USCG between 1967 and 1972.
-The US performed upgrades on the Hamilton-class under the Fleet Rehabilitation and Modernization (FRAM) programme through 1992.
+The US performed upgrades on the Hamilton-class under the Fleet Rehabilitation and Modernization (FRAM) programme in 1992.

-Seven of 12 Hamilton-class cutters were decommissioned from the US service since 2011.
-Three of them had undergone dry-dock overhaul and retrofitting to meet the Philippine Navy's operational requirements.
+Seven of the 12 Hamilton-class cutters were decommissioned from US service after 2011.
+Three of them underwent dry-dock overhauling and retrofitting to meet the Philippine Navy’s operational requirements.

-In addition to the Philippines, the US transferred two Hamilton-class cutters to Bangladeshi Navy and another two to Nigerian Navy.
+In addition to the Philippines, the US transferred two Hamilton-class cutters each to the Bangladeshi and Nigerian Navies.

 Gregorio del Pilar-class commissioning details

-The former USCGC Hamilton cutter, which was transferred to the Philippines Navy in May 2011, became the lead vessel of the Gregorio del Pilar-class.
+The former USCG Hamilton cutter, which was transferred to the Philippine Navy in May 2011, became the lead vessel of the Gregorio del Pilar-class.
 Designated BRP Gregorio del Pilar (FF-15), the frigate performed its maiden voyage in July 2011 and was commissioned by the Philippine Navy in December 2011.

-BRP Ramon Alcaraz (FF-16), the second frigate in the class, was the former USCGC Dallas cutter.
-It was acquired by the Philippines in May 2012 and was renovated at a cost of $15.15m.
-The frigate completed maiden voyage in June 2013 and was commissioned in November 2013.
+BRP Ramon Alcaraz (FF-16), the second frigate in the class, was the former USCG Dallas cutter.
+It was acquired by the Philippines in May 2012 and renovated at a cost of $15.15m.
+The frigate completed its maiden voyage in June 2013 and was commissioned in November 2013.

 Gregorio del Pilar-class features

-The modernised Gregorio del Pilar-class vessels incorporate new navigational and electronics systems, new armament, and anti-submarine warfare capability.
+The modernised Gregorio del Pilar-class vessels incorporate new navigational and electronics systems, armament, and anti-submarine warfare capabilities.

 The flight deck at the stern of the frigate is intended to support take-off and landing manoeuvres of one type AW-159 Wildcat helicopter.
 The vessel also features a retractable hangar.